MicrosoftDocs/sdk-api/sdk-api-src/content/audioengineextensionapo/nn-audioengineextensionapo-iaudioprocessingobjectnotifications2.md

 ## -description

 Implemented by clients to register for and receive common audio-related notifications for APO endpoint and system effect notifications.
-This interface provides the method [GetApoNotificationRegistrationInfo2](./nf-audioengineextensionapo-iaudioprocessingobjectnotifications2-getaponotificationregistrationinfo2.md), which has the same behavior as [IAudioProcessingObjectNotifications::GetApoNotificationRegistrationInfo](./nf-iaudioprocessingobjectnotifications-getaponotificationregistrationinfo.md) with the addition of a parameter that can be used to determine the notifications types supported on the current device.
+This interface provides the method [GetApoNotificationRegistrationInfo2](./nf-audioengineextensionapo-iaudioprocessingobjectnotifications2-getaponotificationregistrationinfo2.md), which has the same behavior as [IAudioProcessingObjectNotifications::GetApoNotificationRegistrationInfo](./nf-iaudioprocessingobjectnotifications-getaponotificationregistrationinfo.md) with the addition of a parameter that can be used to determine the notifications types supported on the version of Windows running on the current device.

 ## -remarks